 The above ONS report also states there were 12.5 Million married couples in the UK in 2017, of which 4.9 Million had dependent children, i.e. 39% of the total.
 If we assume that the remaining divorces in the UK for 2017, were split between married couples with dependent-children and those without-dependent-children in the same proportion to the installed-base of married-couple-types, then this gives a further 19,705 divorce cases with dependent children (i.e. 50,527 * 0.39) in, 2017.

-If we assume the above report’s divorce rate, i.e. 0.8% per annum, also applies to relationship breakdowns in lone-parent and cohabitating-couples-with-dependent-children, (casting aside cultural nay-sayers who claim married families are more stable than any other type), and if we use the statistics presented in the ONS report, ‘Families and Households:2017’ [Emily Knipe, 8th November, 2017],that shows unmarried families represented 2/5th of all families-with-dependent-children in the UK, in 2017, (1/5th for each family type, lone or cohabitating), or 2.9 Million families, then we can add a further 24,360 more cases of separating-families-with-dependent -children per year to the total, bringing the estimate to 94,592 cases, for 2017.
+If we assume the above report’s divorce rate, i.e. 0.8% per annum, also applies to relationship breakdowns in lone-parent and cohabiting-couples-with-dependent-children, (casting aside cultural nay-sayers who claim married families are more stable than any other type), and if we use the statistics presented in the ONS report, ‘Families and Households:2017’ [Emily Knipe, 8th November, 2017],that shows unmarried families represented 2/5th of all families-with-dependent-children in the UK, in 2017, (1/5th for each family type, lone or cohabiting), or 2.9 Million families, then we can add a further 24,360 more cases of separating-families-with-dependent -children per year to the total, bringing the estimate to 94,592 cases, for 2017.

 Ministry of Justice (MoJ) report: ‘Family Court Statistics Quarterly, England and Wales, Annual 2017 including October to December 2017,’ [29th March, 2018], gives the number of child-arrangement cases handled by the Family Courts of England and Wales at just under 51,000.
 Without even adding in the statistics from the Scottish Family Courts, we can see that more than half of all child arrangements following divorce or separation in the UK are nowadays handled by the Family Courts.
 What is more, it is intuitively obvious that Court Ordered Child Arrangements are proliferated by social networks, and influence the outcome of self-made child arrangements as well.
 We are therefore driven to admit that the Family Courts dominate the way child arrangements after divorce or separation are handled in the entire of the United Kingdom.

-‘No contact’ orders are wrong in principle when held against ECHR, arguably according to Articles 6-8: The Right to a Fair Trial, No Punishment without law, and the Right to respect for private and family life.
-For example, just dealing with Article 6, because ‘no contact’ is such a severe order, it is arguable that the UK has a duty of care to the recipient to ensure such orders are the product of a scrupulously fair trial process, similar to criminal convictions.
+Shortly after the end of WWII, the UK bound itself to a European Convention on Human Rights (ECHR).
+Although this Convention is not part of UK law, this country has agreed, at the highest levels, to follow the rulings of courts that adjudicate this law.
+‘No contact’ orders in principle breach this Convention, according to Articles 6-8: The Right to a Fair Trial, No Punishment without law, and the Right to respect for private and family life.
+Just dealing with Article 6, because ‘no contact’ is such a severe order, it is arguable that the UK has a duty of care to the recipient to ensure such orders are the product of a scrupulously fair trial process, similar to criminal convictions.
 Yet, in Family Courts, there is no use of juries, no requirement for both parties to be equally legally represented, no requirement to disclose or have any evidence, and there is no requirement for a Judge to ensure a contentions is proved beyond reasonable doubt.
 Further, fathers are denied access to public funds in private law Family Court cases, but mothers are not.

-The Doubtfire Fund intends to raise funds to further this endeavour by giving to a designated charity (s), yet to be appointed.
+The Doubtfire Fund intends to raise funds to further this endeavor by giving to a designated charity (s), yet to be appointed.
 A phased-approach is advocated, starting with a legal opinion on the feasibility of different types of class-action, followed by a case-collection phase, and finishing with court action that might in the end be self-financing via a commission-taking law firm.

 Your contributions will enable us to meet our common goal.
 Your generous donation will fund our mission.